csdambros/BioGeoAmazonia/ReadMe.md

+# Tutorial to analyze the distribution of species along environmental and geographic gradients in Amazonia

 This script exemplifies analyses using a single taxonomic group.
 The sripts uses For combined analyses without requiring repetition of this code multiple times when analyzing multiple datasets contact the authors